June Orientation and Enrollment

 All new K-State students are required to take the online math placement exam before attending orientation and enrollment.
 You will need your eID and password to log in to the website.

-All new and transfer students are required to submit vaccination records for measles, mumps and rubella (MMR).
+State and university policy require all students to complete the Tuberculosis Screening Questionnaire and submit proof of two Measles, Mumps and Rubella (MMR) vaccines.
 All students living in the residence halls are required to provide documentation for meningitis vaccine or sign a waiver.
 To find out more about K-State’s vaccination requirements, visit Lafene Health Center.
 Follow the instructions to access our secure patient portal and upload a picture of your immunizations.
 Contact Lafene Health Center 785-532-6544 if you have questions.

 Complete your admissions file